Berlin Berlin Berlin Berlin

 • Automated Display and Announcement Control

-Around 500 displays and info terminals, loudspeaker announcements automatically or manually via local communication points
+Around 500 displays and e-Kiosks, loudspeaker announcements automatically or manually via local communication points

 • Forecast-Based Real-Time Information